 Thus, this became an integral location for Hindus.
 More importantly, Bengali folk hold this temple in great reverence, thanks to the eternal goddess that resides here.
-The statue of the Goddess is in the topmost story of the temple.
+The statue of the goddess is in the topmost story of the temple.

-Few folks are aware, however, that the penultimate floor houses the shrine of the daughter of Himalaya – i.e. Goddess Parvati, and her divine consort – Shivji.
+Few folks are aware, however, that the penultimate floor houses the shrine of the daughter of Himalaya – i.e., Goddess Parvati, and her divine consort – Shivji.
 There are three more temples located in the temple complex – dedicated to Raghunathji, Narsinghji, and Bhairavji (the guardian).
 Durga Puja is one of the biggest events for Sarahan.
-Devotees flock in high numbers to Sarahan, to celebrate with their Goddess.
+Devotees flock in high numbers to Sarahan, to celebrate with their goddess.

 Daranghati Wildlife Sanctuary

-Walk in Apple Orchards
+Walk-in Apple Orchards

-Apple Farming is synonymous with Kinnaur and roaming about in orchards is a favorite activity.
+Apple Farming is synonymous with Kinnaur, and roaming about in orchards is a favorite activity.
 Try making friends with the farmers to truly understand their life and the exceptional hard work required to feed the world delicious apples!

 Also, there is a natural water stream that is known to have medicinal properties near Jeori, right before starting the ascend for Sarahan off National Highway – 05.

 There are few dhabas sprinkled along Sarahan.
 Local Himachali cuisine combined with the Tibetan influence defines the culinary experience of the region.
-The hotel you’re staying at would also be a good safe option for other cuisines, mostly limited to North Indian affair.
+The hotel you’re staying at would also be a good safe option for other cuisines, mostly limited to North Indian affairs.